all-contributors/all-contributors/docs/repository-maintainers.md

 request to make sure they're ok with being added).

-In the end, there are no hard and fast rules for when a contribution has to be added to the list, just do your best to be fair and to ensure all contributors are recognised.
+In the end, there are no hard and fast rules for when a contribution has to be added to the list, just do your best to be fair and to ensure all contributors are recognized.

 ## What's next
 - [Automating the process using tools](tooling)